Harshit-Git07/BlueLightCard/packages/client/README.md

  - `NEXT_APP_REGION` - defaults to 'uk'
  - `NEXT_APP_LANG` - defaults to 'en'

-The command for building a targeted distribution for the blc brand in the australia region:
+The command for building a targeted distribution for the blc brand in the australia region

 `NEXT_APP_BRAND=blc NEXT_APP_REGION=au npm run build`

 If none of the environment variables are set, then the defaults are used.